hansroland/reflex-dom-inbits/tutorial.md

 * The main magic happens in the line ```styleMap <$> value dfsRed <*> value dfsGreen <*> value dfsBlue```.
 We use again applicative syntax to call the function *styleMap* with the current values of our 3 input fields.
 * The function styleMap contains our 'business logic'.
 It creates the correct string to color the resulting TextArea widget.
-* Again the function *styleMap* is a normal, simple, pure Haskell function!
+* The function *styleMap* is again a normal, simple, pure Haskell function!
 * The example shows, how to process the input of several TextInput fields

 ## Checkboxes